BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 1. How can understanding your audience’s expertise level (tech experts vs. regular folks) shape the way you present technical information?

-Understanding your audience's expertise level is crucial in shaping how you present technical information because it determines what content to include, how to organize it, and the language and tone to use.
-By tailoring your content to the audience's expertise level, you ensure engagement, clarity, and effectiveness, which are the cornerstones of good technical writing.
+Understanding your audience's expertise level is crucial in shaping how you present technical information because it determines *what content to include*, *how to organize it*, and the *language and tone* to use.
+By tailoring your content to the audience's expertise level, you ensure *engagement*, *clarity*, and *effectiveness*, which are the cornerstones of good technical writing.

 Tech-savvy audiences, who have prior knowledge of the topic, you can dive straight into technical details without over-explaining basic concepts.
 You can also use charts, diagrams, and code snippets to highlight complex relationships.